Photo credit: Nick Ilott

 2024 – Art on a Postcard for International Women’s Day, Bomb Factory, London

-2023/4 – Aesthetica Art Prize longlist, York Art Gallery, York
+2023/4 – Aesthetica Art Prize exhibition, York Art Gallery, York

-2023 – Women in Art Prize selection, Roundhouse, London
+2023 – Women in Art Prize exhibition, Roundhouse, London

 2023 – Society of Women Artists (SWA) Karin Walker Young Artist Award, Mall Galleries, London